Richard and Maurice McDonald: Careers

-At the closing, Kroc became annoyed that the brothers would not transfer to him the real estate and rights to the original San Bernardino location.
+At the closing, Kroc became annoyed that the brothers would not transfer the real estate and rights to the original San Bernardino location to him.
 The brothers had told Kroc they were giving the operation, property and all, to the founding employees.
-In his anger, Kroc later opened a new McDonald's restaurant near the original McDonald's, which had been renamed "The Big M" because the brothers had neglected to retain rights to the name.
+In his anger, Kroc later opened a new McDonald's restaurant near the original McDonald's, which had been renamed "The Big M" because the brothers had not retained the rights to the name.
 "The Big M" closed six years later.
-It is alleged that as part of the buyout Kroc promised, based on a handshake agreement, to continue the annual 1% royalty of the original agreement, but there is no evidence of this beyond a claim by a nephew of the McDonald brothers.
-Neither of the brothers publicly expressed disappointment over the deal.
-Speaking to someone about the buyout, Richard McDonald reportedly said that he had no regrets.
+Richard McDonald reportedly said that he had no regrets over the situation.

 On November 30, 1984, Richard McDonald, the first cook behind the grill of a McDonald's, was served the ceremonial 50 billionth McDonald's hamburger by Ed Rensi, then-president of McDonald's USA, at the Grand Hyatt hotel in New York City.

 Death and legacy

 Maurice McDonald died from heart failure at his home in Palm Springs, California, on December 11, 1971, at the age of 69.

 Richard McDonald also died from heart failure in a nursing home in Manchester, New Hampshire, on July 14, 1998, at the age of 89.
-He was buried at the Mount Calvary Cemetery in Manchester.
+His cremains were entombed in a niche at the Mount Calvary Cemetery in Manchester.

 In the 2016 film The Founder, a biopic about Ray Kroc and his business relationship with the McDonald brothers, Richard (Dick) McDonald is played by Nick Offerman, and John Carroll Lynch portrays Maurice (Mac) McDonald.
+While the film achieved critical success with its compelling story, it has also been criticized for dramatizing and distorting many of the personal and business relationships between Ray Kroc and the McDonald brothers, as well as fabricating many plot points such as the powdered milkshakes.
+The McDonald brothers in fact were quite pleased with the $2.7 million deal (worth approximately $28 million in 2024), and have gone on record saying so a few years after the deal, though they were displeased at the lack of recognition they received from the new McDonald's Corporation.
+The backstory of the Golden Arches is also inaccurate in that it wasn't created by Richard McDonald, but by Stanley Clark Meston, an architect hired by the brothers.

-The first McDonald's, according to the California Route 66 Association, is owned by Albert Okura and is a museum.
+The site of the first McDonald's was purchased in 1998 by Albert Okura, founder of restaurant chain Juan Pollo, who moved his company's headquarters to the location and established an unofficial McDonald's museum on the site.